Example

 return

-def on_teardown(self):
+def on_tear_down(self):

 # This method is called when the component is becoming inactive in the production

-self.log_info("[Python] MyBusinessOperation:on_teardown() is called")
+self.log_info("[Python] MyBusinessOperation:on_tear_down() is called")

 return